Commerce department being restructured to make it future ready: Goyal | Headlines

 - India

-The Department of Commerce is being restructured to make it 'future ready' and put in place an ecosystem to achieve the USD 2 trillion export target by 2030, Union Minister Piyush Goyal said on Tuesday.
+The government is proposing to set up a trade promotion body and induct private sector experts as part of restructuring the Department of Commerce to make it future-ready and take exports to USD 2 trillion by 2030.
+Commerce and Industry Minister Piyush Goyal released the 'The Department of Commerce Restructuring Dossier' on Tuesday here.

-Talking to reporters here, the commerce and industry minister said that as part of the restructuring exercise, a dedicated trade promotion body would be set up to devise an overall strategy to achieve targets.
+As part of the restructuring exercise, a dedicated trade promotion body would be set up to devise an overall strategy to achieve targets, he told reporters after releasing the dossier.

 The objective is to increase India's share in global exports and also to create jobs, he noted.